ISTASTrack: Bridging ANN and SNN via ISTA Adapter for RGB-Event Tracking: Experimental Results

 \subsubsection{Attribute-based Comparison}

-Since VisEvent, COESOT, and FELT datasets provide sequence-level attributes, we plot a radar chart in \cref{fig:results-radar} to compare ISTASTrack with representative methods across different scene attributes.
-Overall, ISTASTrack outperforms other methods on nearly all attributes, particularly on VisEvent.
+Since the VisEvent, COESOT, and FELT datasets provide sequence-level attributes, we plot a radar chart in \cref{fig:results-radar} to compare ISTASTrack with representative methods across different scene attributes.
+Overall, ISTASTrack outperforms other methods in nearly all attributes, particularly on VisEvent.
 Transformer-based methods with interactive fusion, such as TENet and UnTrack, also show stronger robustness than the remaining baselines.
-For challenging conditions like partial occlusion (POC) and full occlusion (FOC), all models see a drop in performance, yet ISTASTrack demonstrates greater resilience to occlusion.
-On the most challenging FELT dataset, where fast motion (FM), strong background interference (BI), and FOC lead to generally low performance, our method performs slightly better than the other approaches despite the overall difficulty.
+For challenging conditions such as partial occlusion (POC) and full occlusion (FOC), all models experience a drop in performance, yet ISTASTrack demonstrates greater resilience to occlusions.
+On the most challenging FELT dataset, fast motion (FM), strong background interference (BI), and FOC lead to generally low performance.
+Our method performs slightly better than the other approaches despite the overall difficulty.